namugach/dockit/docs/en/MANUAL.md

 ./bin/install.sh
 ```

-This command installs Dockit to your system and adds the necessary paths to your shell environment.
+This command installs Dockit on your system and adds the necessary paths to your shell environment.
 After installation, you can use the `dockit` command from any directory.

 ### Uninstallation